 Delaying aging.
 Noni is high in antioxidants, which are thought to contribute to cell regeneration, improving cognitive performance and skin health.

-Noni of is also commercialized as a weight loss aid, and it has been reported to have a broad range of therapeutic effects against headache, fever, arthritis, gingivitis, respiratory disorders, infections, tuberculosis, diabetes, and much more; however, none of these claims are scientifically supported.
+Noni is also commercialized as a weight loss aid, and it has been reported to have a broad range of therapeutic effects against headache, fever, arthritis, gingivitis, respiratory disorders, infections, tuberculosis, diabetes, and much more; however, none of these claims are scientifically supported.

 How It Works

-The main compound behind noni benefits seems to be xeronin - an alkaloid that can stimulate the immune system.
+The main compound behind noni's benefits seems to be xeronin - an alkaloid that can stimulate the immune system.
 Likewise, a large number of flavonoids, fatty acids, and other phytonutrients have also been found in the fruit, and its diverse applications are still under research.1,2,3

 While the noni fruit is the most sought-after part of the Morinda citrifolia plant, noni leaves are also rich in flavonoids; one of them, called rutin, has been shown to lower high blood pressure by increasing the activity of glutathione peroxidase (an antioxidant enzyme) and nitric oxide in the endothelial cells, which leads to a reduced vascular tension and improves blood flow.4